 Maybe you just came up with an idea to change the world, or perhaps you’ve been saving the world for years and want a formal structure for your work.
 A nonprofit corporation may be a great fit for what you want to accomplish.

 Nonprofits, on the other hand, must put any money that is left after expenses back into the organization, instead of giving it to individual owners.
 In other words, if you’re looking to start a nonprofit to maximize your own profits, then you’re probably going down the wrong path.
 However, if your goal is to promote a social cause, then a nonprofit might be a good fit for you.

 Tax-exempt status can also help you raise money for your organization.
 Certain individual donors can receive tax deductions when they make donations to your nonprofit, which can be a big draw when you are fundraising.
 However, nonprofits have to formally qualify with the federal government and the state in which they operate to receive these tax benefits.

 To begin with, it takes time and money to start and run your nonprofit.
 There are extensive applications and forms required to receive your formal nonprofit incorporation and fees to pay as part of this process.
-To ensure that everything is done correctly, you’ll want to hire an attorney and an accountant, which adds to the cost.
+Thus, to better ensure that everything is done correctly, you’ll want to hire an attorney and an accountant, which adds to the cost.

-There are several things to think through as you’re deciding if you want to form a nonprofit.
-You’ll want to have a good idea of what your organization will look like, and one good exercise to accomplish this is to go through the five W’s of journalism: who, what, where, when, and why.
+To start, you’ll want to have a good idea of what your organization will look like.
+One good exercise to accomplish this is to go through the five W’s of journalism: who, what, where, when, and why.

 If you’re struggling to answer these questions, you probably aren’t ready to start your nonprofit yet.
 But if you can answer these questions, then you’ve already done some of the work you’ll need to do as part of your nonprofit application!

-If you’re not sure that a nonprofit is right for you, there are several alternatives available.
-A traditional for-profit business might better accomplish your goals.
+In some scenarios, a traditional for-profit business might better accomplish your goals.
 If you want a for-profit business but still want to do good, you can consider a certified B-corporation, which is a new hybrid business that balances profit with purpose.
 They are legally required to meet standards of social and environmental performance, public transparency, and legal accountability.

-If you like the idea of a nonprofit, but don’t feel ready to go out on your own yet, you could consider a fiscal agent or fiscal sponsor.
+Alternatively, if you like the idea of a nonprofit, but don’t feel ready to go out on your own yet, you could consider a fiscal agent or fiscal sponsor.
 These relationships allow you to house a charitable project within an existing nonprofit with the ability to spin off your project as its own nonprofit at a later date.

 San Diego, CA 92101

 22722 29th Drive SE